fmuriel/data-visualization-board/README.md

 ## Challenges and To Do

-- Having more time in my hands, my first priority would've been testing using Jest.
+- Testing using Jest.
-- I would have liked to include a counter for the different shipment' statuses.
+- I would have liked to include a counter for the different packages' statuses.
-- Support to insert more shipments into the list.
+- Support to insert more packages into the list.
-- I would've liked to implement at least PropTypes, and with more time, TypeScript.
+- I would've liked to implement TypeScript.

 ### Initial setup